hypre-space/hypredrive/interfaces/fortran/README.md

 intent: lifecycle, options, linear-system setup, solver calls, statistics, and annotation routines keep the same names and ownership rules as the C library.

+## Prerequisites

+Build prerequisites are a C compiler, a Fortran 2003 compiler, MPI C and Fortran wrappers (`mpicc`/`mpifort` or equivalents), CMake, and a HYPRE build compatible with hypredrive.

 ## Build

 The Fortran interface is optional and disabled by default: